2 Corinthians 7:9-11

 Scripture Testimony Index stories for this passage

-A woman who surrendered her life to Christ backslide as a result of pressure from those around her who were unbelievers.
-The Lord used an illness to chasten her and rebuke her, she repented of her sin and returned to fellowship with believers.
+A woman who had earlier surrendered her life to Christ succumbed to pressure from unbelievers around her, and she became a backslider.
+The Lord used an illness to chasten and rebuke her.
+She repented of her sin and returned to fellowship with believers.

 Thomas Walker testifies of the remarkable peace and joy that obtaining God's forgiveness brought upon his miserable soul.

-In the course of a prayer meeting with school boys, the Spirit of God moved; causing the boys to cry aloud and move about publicly confessing their sins and seeking forgiveness from one another.
+In the course of a prayer meeting with schoolboys, the Spirit of God moved; causing the boys to weep aloud and pound their desks.
+Then they began to go to one other, confessing specific sins and seeking forgiveness.